Latvian National Armed Forces: Modernization

-After joining the North Atlantic Treaty Organization (NATO), Latvia has undertaken obligations to strengthen common defence within the scope of its capabilities.
-For this purpose, every NATO member state delegates its military formations — fast response, well-armed and well-equipped units capable to operate beyond the NATO's borders.

 After joining NATO, the foundation of the Latvian defence system has shifted from total territorial defence to collective defence.
 Latvia has acquired small but highly professional troop units that have been fully integrated into NATO structures.
 NBS soldiers have participated in international operations since 1996.
 Specialized units (e.g. units of military medics, military police, unexploded ordnance neutralizers, military divers and special forces) have been established in order to facilitate and enhance NBS participation in international operations.
 Special attention has been paid to establishing a unit to deal with the identification and clearance of nuclear pollution.